pelithne/k8s/workshop.md

 ### 3.5.1.
 Create Kubernetes Cluster

+### Note: you may need a special command to create your cluster.
+Ask you coach for guidance

 Create an AKS cluster using ````az aks create````.
 Lets give the cluster the name  ````k8s````, and run the command b.
 Note the ````--attach-acr```` parameter.
 This will setup a service principle that gives your AKS cluster access to your Container Registry.

 ```azurecli